Question: How can I find out which companies issue preferred shares of stock?

 Standard & Poor's NetAdvantage: Go to the Screening tab and choose Equities.
 Choose Equity Details and then Security Type, Preferred Stock.

-You may also want to review the Wall Street Journal at wsj.com and go to Markets, Market Data, US Stocks, Closing Markets Statistics, Preferred Stocks for a list of publicly traded preferred company stocks.
+Check in the Wall Street Journal: Go to Markets, Market Data, US Stocks, Closing Markets Statistics, Preferred Stocks for a list of publicly traded preferred company stocks.